kinow/autosubmit/docs/source/userguide/configure/index.rst

 ----------------------------------

 .. important::
     This feature is only available for SLURM platforms.
-It is automatically enabled when the processors or nodes paramater is a yaml list
+It is automatically enabled when the processors or nodes parameter is a yaml list

 An heterogeneous job or hetjob is a job for whcih each component has virtually all job options available including partition, account and QOS (Quality Of Service).
 For example, part of a job might require four cores and 4 GB for each of 128 tasks while another part of the job would require 16 GB of memory and one CPU.